• Skip to primary navigation

 Ingredients for CRUMBL chocolate cake cookies

-Here are the ingredients you will need to make this__.
+Here are the ingredients you will need to make these chocolate cookies.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

 • Butter- You will need unsalted butter.
 One stick will need to be cold and the other will need to be softened.